2023 AFC Asian Cup Group D: Iraq vs Vietnam

 This marked for the first time, Iraq won all nine points at the group stage and their first since 2007, when Iraq were crowned champions, that they topped the table.
-Despite the spirited fight back, Vietnam ended up setting a dismal record as the fourth national team from the ASEAN Football Federation to not register a single point at the Asian Cup group stage, after Thailand in 1996 and 2004, Malaysia in 2007, and the Philippines in 2019; this result also meant Australia were the only national team from the AFF to had never been eliminated at the group stage.
+Despite the spirited fight back, Vietnam ended up setting a dismal record as the fourth national team from the ASEAN Football Federation to not register a single point at the Asian Cup group stage, after Thailand in 1996 and 2004, Malaysia in 2007, and the Philippines in 2019; this result also meant Australia were the only national team from the AFF to have never been eliminated at the group stage.
 This was also the worst-ever record for Philippe Troussier as coach in any major tournament, when it was the first time his team failed to register even a point, having successfully gained points when he coached Burkina Faso (at the 1998 Africa Cup of Nations), South Africa (at the 1998 FIFA World Cup), Japan (at the 1999 Copa América, 2000 AFC Asian Cup, 2001 FIFA Confederations Cup, and 2002 FIFA World Cup) and Qatar (at the 2004 AFC Asian Cup).